ballerina-platform/ballerina-distribution/examples/http-client-path-parameter/http_client_path_parameter.md

 # HTTP client - Path parameter

-The `http:Client` supports specifying `Path parameters` when invoking a backend resource.
-Declare the required `Path parameter` inside a square bracket along with the resource path (eg: `/albums/[album]`) and invoke the resource method.
-Use this when invoking a backend resource which requires `Path parameters`.
+The `http:Client` supports specifying `path parameters` when invoking a backend resource.
+Declare the required `path parameter` inside a square bracket along with the resource path (eg: `/albums/[album]`) and invoke the resource method.
+Use this when invoking backend resources with variable resource paths.

 ::: code http_client_path_parameter.bal :::